Distance Constraint Satisfaction Problems: Definability of Successor

 \begin{Proof} (of Theorem~\ref{thm:def-succ}) By Lemma~\ref{lem:disconnected}, we can assume without loss of generality that $\Gamma$ is connected.
-Clearly, if $\Gamma$ has a finite range endomorphism, then it has a finite core.
-Otherwise, by Theorem~\ref{thm:endos}, there is an endomorphism of $\Gamma$ that maps $\Gamma$ onto a subset of ${\mathbb Z}$ isomorphic to an induced substructure $\Delta$ of $\Gamma$ which is first-order definable in $({\mathbb Z}; \suc)$, and where all endomorphisms are automorphisms.
+If $\Gamma$ does not have a finite range endomorphism, then by Theorem~\ref{thm:endos} there is an endomorphism of $\Gamma$ whose range induces in $\Gamma$ a substructure $\Delta$ which is first-order definable in $({\mathbb Z}; \suc)$, and where all endomorphisms are automorphisms.
 Being the homomorphic image of the connected structure $\Gamma$, $\Delta$ must also be connected.
 We now apply Corollary~\ref{cor:compactness} to $\Delta$.
-If the relation $\{(x,y) \; | \; d(x,y)=k\}$ is pp-definable in $\Delta$ for every $k \geq 1$, then CSP$(\Gamma)$ (which is equal to CSP$(\Delta)$ since $\Gamma$ and $\Delta$ are homomorphically equivalent) is NP-hard by Proposition~\ref{prop:hard}.
-Otherwise, by Corollary~\ref{cor:compactness}, the relation $\{(x,y) \; | \; x-y=k\}$, and in particular the relation $\suc$ is pp-definable in $\Delta$. \end{Proof}
+If the relation $\Dist_{\{k\}}$ is pp-definable in $\Delta$ for every $k \geq 1$, then $\Csp(\Gamma)$ (which is equal to $\Csp(\Delta)$ since $\Gamma$ and $\Delta$ are homomorphically equivalent) is NP-hard by Proposition~\ref{prop:hard}.
+Otherwise, by Corollary~\ref{cor:compactness}, the relation $\Diff_{\{k\}}$ and in particular the relation $\suc$ is pp-definable in $\Delta$. \end{Proof}